ehpor/hcipy/doc/development/project_setup.rst

 Documentation
 -------------

 The documentation is located in the **doc** folder as a bunch of ``.rst`` files and Jupyter notebooks which are built into a static HTML website by `Sphinx <https://www.sphinx-doc.org>`__.
-The documentation is built on Linux with Python 3.7 for every push to the Github repository.
+The documentation is built on Linux with the latest Python version for every push to the Github repository.
 Every build for a push to the master branch is automatically uploaded to `<https://docs.hcipy.org/dev>`__.

 The documentation can be build via a Makefile provided by Sphinx: